techjay-c/tp/docs/UserGuide.md

 If you have not installed ToothTracker, head over to the [Installation](#installation) section for assistance in installing ToothTracker and launching it for the first time.

+Once ToothTracker is installed, you can head over to the [Quick Reference Guide](#quick-reference-guide) section which covers the basics of using ToothTracker.

 If you are familiar with ToothTracker already, this user guide serves to give you an overview on how to use specific commands in ToothTracker.

+If you are an experienced user, you can refer to the [Command Summary](#command-summary) for a quick overview of all commands.

+If you are stuck or encountering issues, head over to the [FAQ](#faq) section.

 ### Icons used in this guide